jackjackattack/codepractice/README.md

 # codepractice

-This website is just a learning tool for git, and some web development.
+This website is just a learning tool for me to learn git, and some web development.